Estimate Time5 min

 Examples of good debt

 Education While student loans can be a financial burden, taking on debt to pay for education is generally considered "good debt" because more education can raise your future income.
-The typical college graduate earns $579 more per week (or $30,000 a year) than someone with a high school diploma.2 College grads also have a lower rate of unemployment, according to the US Bureau of Labor Statistics.3 That leads to almost double average lifetime earnings, according to the Brookings Institute.4 That's why some consider student loans an investment in your future.
+The typical college graduate earns $579 more per week (or $30,000 a year) than someone with a high school diploma.2 College grads also have a lower rate of unemployment, according to the US Bureau of Labor Statistics.3 These factors may contribute to as much as a doubling in average lifetime earnings, according to the Brookings Institute.4 That's why some consider student loans an investment in your future.

 However, it's important to note that for student loan debt to be considered "good," it must meet a couple of criteria: